yayahjb/neartree/NearTree/README_NearTree.txt

           std::vector<size_t>& tIndices, const T& t ) const;
      long FindInSphere ( const DistanceType& dRadius,
           CNearTree<  T >& tInside,  const T& t ) const;
-     long LeftFindInSphere ( const DistanceType& dRadius,
-          ContainerType& tInside,   const T& t ) const;
-     long LeftFindInSphere ( const DistanceType& dRadius,
-          ContainerType& tInside,
-          std::vector<size_t>& tIndices, const T& t ) const;
-     long LeftFindInSphere ( const DistanceType& dRadius,
-          CNearTree<  T >& tInside,  const T& t ) const;
-        dRadius is the radius within which to search; make it very large if you want to include every point that was loaded;
-        tInside is returned as the NearTree or container of objects that were found within a radius dRadius of the probe point
-        if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points Insert'ed

-        return value is the count of the number of points found within the search radius the "Left..." versions are deprecated versions provided for compatibility with earlier NearTree releases.
+        return value is the count of the number of points found within the search radius

      long FindOutSphere ( const DistanceType& dRadius,
           ContainerType& tOutside,   const T& t ) const;